 Don’t let mommyhood take up your whole identity.
 During the day, even if you’re with your kids, flirt!
 Send him texts.
 Have a code word that means “I’m hot for you.”
 In the morning, show him what underwear you’re wearing that day.
 Want more ideas?
-I’ve got lots here.
+I’ve got lots of flirting ideas here.

 8. Enforce Bedtimes and Schedules to Make Predictability